SxmCodes/Backend/ProgrammingLanguages/GOLang/local_dev/packages.md

 **This replace thing is good on a local machine or when you are testing something, don't use it on a production env**

 **Typically we will push that repo to git and then import it from there.**

+**Export as few things as possible when building a library package.
+Anytime you export any function, you need to suppor that function as well.**

+**You need not to change a package exported API, rather you need to focus on to keep changes to internal functionality.**